 Correction: The car was parked there as a road block, then the driver got out in case the car gets rammed.
 Normal safety procedure.

-Corrected entry: On the cover, when Jake is resting his hand on Elwood's shoulder, his tattooed name is on his right hand.
+Corrected entry: On the movie's home video cover, when Jake is resting his hand on Elwood's shoulder, his tattooed name is on his right hand.
 But in the very beginning of the movie, when Jake is waiting to collect his things from the man at the corrections office, he is tapping his fingers on the counter and his tattooed name is on his left hand.

 Corrected entry: At Bob's Country Bunker, Bob said that the band had consumed $300 worth of beer.
 Estimating $2 for a bottle of beer, this would mean the group of 10 men drank 150 beers among them - more than enough to get them seriously drunk.
 Despite this, everyone seemed to be completely sober during their after-show conversation in the parking lot.